-The best time to perform the background check is before entering into the relationship however it may not be too late if you are already in some kind of relationship with the subject person to learn more about him or her.
+The best time to perform the background check is before commencing the relationship however it may not be too late to learn something vital if you are already in some kind of relationship with the subject person.

 How To Do a Background Check

 There are different ways to conduct background checks depending on what you wish to uncover and depending on your budget.
 A standard background check is a good place to start in most investigations.
 This kind of background check initially involves searches across various databases for information relevant to the person who is the subject of the investigation.

 The databases used by private investigators and others in the course of a background check store what could be described as personal information about citizens and residents of a country or state.
 The type of databases and the nature of the information stored varies greatly between different jurisdictions.
 Generally these databases are public record databases in that the information is lawfully available to the public but a fee is required to access it through a database provider.
 As example is the ASIC database of registered proprietary company information.
 Sometimes the data stored may only be available to certain types of researchers, private investigators for example.
 Certain information held by governments and private entities is available but certainly not all databases are accessible and the information that is available should not necessarily be considered comprehensive.